 It's our biggest entertainment lineup yet!
 Enjoy performances by the legendary Cris Williamson, original Olivia recording artists Linda Tillery, Teresa Trull, Barbara Higbie, Mary Watkins, June Millington, Deidre McCalla, Dianne Davidson, Lucie Blue Tremblay, Tret Fure; comedians Karen Williams, Suzanne Westenhoefer, Elvira Kurt, Lisa Koch, Roxanna Ward, Vickie Shaw, Dana Goldberg; music by Crystal Bowersox, Sweet Bay J’ai, Julie Wolf, Zoë Lewis, Alyson Palmer, Kofy Brown, Katie Cash; and dance parties with DJ Rockaway, DJ Christie James, and DJ Citizen Jane.
 PLUS, special guests Irene Young, Col. Grethe Cammermeyer, Dr. Bonnie Morris.
 Olivia Travel Co-Founder Rachel Wahba.
-And, Olivia Records Founding Members Judy Dlugacz, Jenna Woodul, Ginny Berson, and Kate Winter.
-More surprises to come!
+And, Olivia Records Founding Members Judy Dlugacz, Jenna Woodul, and Ginny Berson.

 Decades before indie labels were the norm, and years before women had any real access to the industry, Cris Williamson and the Olivia Collective were busy changing the face of popular music.
 In 1975, the twenty-something former schoolteacher recorded The Changer and the Changed for her brainchild, Olivia Records, the first woman-owned, woman-focused record company.
 Her music and voice quickly became an essential part of the soundtrack of a movement and was the cornerstone of what would become known as “women’s music”—music created, performed, and marketed specifically for and by women.
 Today, The Changer and the Changed remains one of the best-selling independent releases of all time.